Free Fellowship Focused on

-- program is offered in San Francisco and London; we are accepting applications for future programs in Düsseldorf, Shanghai, Singapore and Zürich
+- program is offered in San Francisco, New York, London, Singapore; we are accepting applications for future programs in São Paulo, Shanghai and Zürich

 Fellows from previous cohorts are now in data science roles at Uber Advanced Technologies Center, Facebook, Yelp, Orange, etc. See a complete list of our past fellows.

 Applying to the fellowship was the best thing I could have done for my career.
 There’s really no other program like it out there where you can take the lead on a project for a hedge fund and deliver a product that will actually be used.
 I gained invaluable experience in advanced ML methods that boosted my confidence in interviews and landed me where I am today!